billsix/programmingFromTheGroundUp/docs/source/functions.rst

 This subtracts 8 from %esp (remember, a word is four bytes long).
-[4]_ This way, we can use the stack for variable storage without worring about clobbering them with pushes that we may make for function calls.
+[4]_ This way, we can use the stack for variable storage without worrying about clobbering them with pushes that we may make for function calls.
 Also, since it is allocated on the stack frame for this function call, the variable will only be alive during this function.
 When we return, the stack frame will go away, and so will these variables.